-Under the widget’s Data Set tab, select the data set entity:
+On the Data Set tab, select the Dataset entity:

-Under the Data Set tab, configure the sorting, label, and fill color properties as shown below:
+Also on the Data Set tab, configure the Label, Sorting, and Fill Color properties as shown here:

-Configure the Data Point tab entity, X value, Y value, and X sorting as shown below:
+Configure the Data Point tab with the Entity, X Value, X sorting, and Y value as shown below:

 3.6 Creating the Data Source Microflow

-In this Microflow, Create a new DataSet object.
+In this new microflow, create a new DataSet object.

 Populate values for Label and Color:

-Create a sub-microflow called SUB_CreateSeries.
-This microflow will retrieve all the data associated with our new dataset.
+Create a new microflow in your module called SUB_CreateSeries.
+This will be used as a sub-microflow to retrieve all the data associated with our new dataset.